 Board of Education Elections

-Voters to elect two board of education members in May
+Voters to elect three board of education members in (Date TBD)

-On May 21, LaFayette Central School District voters will choose two district residents to serve on the Board of Education.
+LaFayette Central School District voters will choose three district residents to serve on the Board of Education.

 Candidates may be nominated only by petition and must collect at least 25 signatures from qualified school district voters to be placed on the ballot.
-Petitions, which are available now, must be filed by 5 p.m.
-April 22 with the District Clerk, LaFayette Central School District Office, 5955 US Route 20, LaFayette, NY 13084.
-Contact District Clerk Vanessa Tryon at 315-677-9728 or by email email@example.com for a nominating petition.
+Petitions, which are available now, must be filed by (Date TBD) with the District Clerk, LaFayette Central School District Office, 5955 US Route 20, LaFayette, NY 13084.
+Contact District Clerk Paula Hibbert at 315-677-9728 or by email firstname.lastname@example.org for a nominating petition.

 Comprised of seven school district residents elected by voters, the LaFayette Board of Education is the official policy-making body of the school district and is responsible for carrying out the laws and regulations pertaining to the education of children living within the district.
 The board adopts district policy, curriculum, programs of study, and approves the hiring of all personnel, as well as establishing the conditions of employment.
 The board is also responsible for maintaining district facilities, establishing an annual budget and setting a tax levy.